A minimalist Christmas is one where you choose the gifts and activities intentionally and in alignment with a minimalist

 Minimalist Christmas Decor

 How does a minimalist decorate for Christmas?
 What about a minimalist Christmas tree?

 Minimalist Christmas decor ranges from a simple strand of lights and some Christmas music to full out Christmas decorations.
 Choose whatever is right for you!

 If you love Christmas and feel that more is more this time of year, it’s perfectly ok.
 You can still be a minimalist in the rest of your life so don’t feel you need to tone it down if it makes you happy.

-For those who prefer a more subdued style year round, here are some tips for a minimalist Christmas decor that will give you that cozy, Hygge Christmas vibe without the clutter:
+For those who prefer a more subdued style year round, here are some tips for minimalist Christmas decor that will give you that cozy, Hygge Christmas vibe without the clutter:

 - add to the holiday vibes using all your senses, not just sight.
 This gives a well rounded Christmas feeling without needing as many decorations.